BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 # Hackintosh-HP-Z420-620-820-OpenCore
-OpenCore 0.7.1 loader for HP Z420/620/820.
+**OpenCore 0.7.1 Loader for HP Z420/620/820.
+**
 This is my OC setup for HP Z420/620/820 workstations.
-All patching are done either via OC hot-patching or SSDT add-on's, so no custom patching of a full DSDT is required.
-Thus this loader should work on any said HP units.
+All patching's are done either via OC hot-patching or SSDT add-on's, so no custom patching of a full DSDT is required.
+Thus this loader can be used for any said HP units.
 For post-install, you may need to generate your own CPU specific SSDT to enable full CPU Power Management (See below for detail).
+You've also need to generate your own SMBIOS/Serial #, of course.

 My systems: